Spyro7883/00-Hello-Ethernaut/README.md

 The Ethernaut is a Web3/Solidity based wargame inspired by overthewire.org, played in the Ethereum Virtual Machine, in which each level is based on a smart contract that needs to be "hacked".

-This is a sample walkthrough for the level called "Hello Ethernaut": https://ethernaut.openzeppelin.com/level/0x4E73b858fD5D7A5fc1c3455061dE52a53F35d966.
+This is a sample walkthrough for the level called "Hello Ethernaut".

 ## Setup